MaxStoehr2/UpwardBoundTeam4/README.md

 # What we learned and are most proud of:
 Allison - I learned to code and some basic commands.
 I am most proud of the artwork used for the game.

-Max - I learned coding behind video games and commands as well as Allsion.
+Max - I learned coding behind video games and commands as well as Allison.
 I'm proud of every element used in the game including characters, background, and the music.

 # Replit Game Link: Play now
 https://replit.com/@medinaallison91/Pygame-Shooter-1